 Google’s SERPs personalization – Incognito and AdWords aren’t enough

 It’s human tendency to believe the goal line doesn’t move because it’s fixed.
-We were trained for years to believe that the goal line was a position and that getting top keyword position was how we won in SEO.
-However, the problem with this is that Google has never been playing the same game as the SEOs.
-Google doesn’t care about your company’s position.
+We were trained for years to believe that the goal line was a position and that getting top keyword position and having top search engine rankings was how we won in SEO.
+However, the problem with this is that Google has never been playing the same game as the SEOs, meaning your SEO efforts may not actually be improving your SEO performance.
+Google doesn’t care about your company’s position or SEO ranking.
 They care about the integrity and utility of the results to the end user and the revenue per page screen they can generate.
 Over time through personalization, innovation, and learning, they’ve been able to improve both page utility and revenue.

-Since Google launched Incognito mode in 2008, Google Chrome’s privacy mode option, marketers have been using it to spot-check their relative rank positions.
-While this and Google AdWords’ average keyword position both eliminate cookies and geographic filters in their reporting, they’re not enough.
+Since Google launched Incognito mode in 2008, Google Chrome’s privacy mode option, marketers have been using it to spot-check their relative Google rank positions.
+While this and Google AdWords’ average individual keyword position both eliminate cookies and geographic filters in their reporting and ranking factors, they’re not enough.

-Because your customers don’t generally use their phones and laptops in Incognito mode, their SERP experiences are very much affected by their locations and past search experiences.
-In fact, if your customer base is extremely homogeneous or can be summarized into a few personas, then all or many of your users may be being served similar SERP experiences that may not be easy to recreate in your lab environment.
+Because your customers don’t generally use their phones and laptops to look at web pages in Incognito mode, their SERP experiences are very much affected by their locations and past search experiences.
+In fact, if your customer base is extremely homogeneous or can be summarized into a few personas, then all or many of your users may be being served similar user experiences that may not be easy to recreate in your lab environment when working on your SEO strategy.

 Examining SEO from the funnel

-Analyzing how SEO impacts sales will look very different depending on your industry.
+Analyzing how SEO impacts sales will look very different depending on your industry, which is why you need a targeted marketing strategy.
 Confections will be very different than B2B software as a service.

 - Is my product or service an impulse or researched buy?

-- Where in the funnel is the search intent from your key search terms?
+- Where in the funnel is the search intent from your key search terms, and where is your website traffic actually coming from?

 - How important is brand preference?
-A Ford person isn’t going to buy a Chevy because it’s first in SERP.
+A Ford person isn’t going to buy a Chevy because of its website rank or because it’s first in SERP.

 - Where are sales made?
 Online or at a retailer?